B-Woody/ansible-osp-ztagger/README.md

 Caveats and Known Issues
 ----------------

-- This was originaly written for use in a particular environment and may take some tinkering to get working elsewhere if you plan on generating a container image list from your undercloud.
+- This was originally written for use in a particular environment and may take some tinkering to get working elsewhere if you plan on generating a container image list from your undercloud.

 - Doing some of the string, data and datetime manipulation stuff in Ansible got out of hand and the code looks quite ugly and hard to read.
 If anyone knows of ways to simplify it then a PR is welcomed and encouraged.

 - The mapping of Z release to container image tags is a guess based on my testing using the best available information and may not always be accurate.

 - Iterating through each item in the container image list to do a `skopeo inspect` can take a **LONG** time.
-If you're reaching out to an external registry it might be worth copying that variable to a local file for re-use in case somehting goes wrong and you need to start again.
+If you're reaching out to an external registry it might be worth copying that variable to a local file for re-use in case something goes wrong and you need to start again.